raspberrypilearning/world-builder/en/step_3.md

 + Check that you are in Playmode with the green tint and you have the mouse cursor over the Game view.
 + Check for any errors in the Console.
 If there are errors in GameObjects you are not using, such as NPCs, then you could delete the NPCs (you can copy them from another scene if you want them later.)
 + Make sure that the SimpleController script is attached to the Player GameObject (and not a different GameObject).
++ Make sure the parameter name used for the Animator is the same as the parameter name in your script.
+In the above example `isRunning` is used as the parameter name.

 --- /collapse ---